cryptolympix/iphone-homepage/README.md

-# Iphone-presentation-page
+# iPhone 7 Home Page
-A remake of the presentation page of the iphone 7.
+A clone of the iPhone 7 home page.